4C-multiphysics/4C/doc/readthedocs/introduction_solvers.rst

 One can find a number of template solver xml files in ``<source-dir>/tests/input-files/xml/linear_solver/*.xml``.
 Further parameters are necessary for the preconditioner, where a number of choices are available, see below.

+.. note:: Historically, the parameters for the solver have been defined in the solver sections directly; however, this is deprecated now and we actively migrate to xml-based input of solver parameters.

 Preconditioners
 ^^^^^^^^^^^^^^^^

 The choice and design of the preconditioner highly affect performance.
-Within Belos one can choose between the following four preconditioners:
+In |FOURC|, one can choose between the following four preconditioners:

 -	ILU
 -	MueLu
 - Teko
 - AMGnxn

-**ILU** is the easiest one to use with very few parameters; however, perfect scalability is not achieved with this method.
+**ILU** is the easiest one to use with very few parameters; however, scalability cannot be achieved with this method.
-For better performance use **MueLu** for single physics and **Teko** or **AMGnxn** for multiphysics problems.
+For better performance, especially on large systems, use **MueLu** for single physics and **Teko** or **MueLu** (or **AMGnxn**) for multiphysics problems.
-You'll find templates of parameter files for various problems in the subdirectories of ``<>source-dir>/tests/input-files/xml/...``.
+You'll find templates of parameter files for various problems in the subdirectories of ``<source-dir>/tests/input-files/xml/...``.

 The preconditioner is chosen by the parameter ``AZPREC`` within the ``SOLVER n`` section.
 Note that the parameter to define the xml-file for further preconditioner-parameters is different for each preconditioner.